Books versus Covers

 Now when you see an unshaven fellow in rumpled clothes walking down the street conducting an animated conversation you can't assume that he's off his Chlorpromazine.
 He might just as well be an investment banker working on a big deal.

-Why did typsetting signify quality writing?
+Why did typesetting signify quality writing?
 Dating from the days of Aldus Manutius typesetting a book or an article attractively in justified columns using proportionally spaced fonts was a time-consuming task involving expensive skilled labor.
 Because of that high up-front cost, publishers insisted on strong controls on what made it to press.
 Thus we had powerful editors making decisions about what got into commercial magazines and books.
 And we had legions of competent copy editors engaged in reviewing and refining the text so that what did make it to press was spelled correctly, grammatically sound, and readable.

 No one ever had to explicitly tell us that nicely typeset stuff was generally the better stuff, we learned it subconsciously.